Gourmet All-Day Café Toastique to Reopen in El Paso Under New Ownership

 Future and returning customers of Toastique – El Paso can once again look forward to a nutrient-dense menu made from high quality, responsibly sourced ingredients with no artificial additives.
 This includes the store’s line of signature gourmet toasts, handcrafted handheld smoothies and bowls, cold-pressed juices, coffee creations, and more, as well as grab-and-go selections.
 With its sleek and modern design, Toastique – El Paso will provide a space for those looking for a sit-down meal alone or with friends as well as an ideal destination for those on the move and craving a healthy meal.

-For the family, the choice to reopen the location and invest in a Toastique was simple.
-As longtime business owners who also operate a private health and wellness clinic in the area, the trio prioritize nutrition, movement and consistent healthy habits as part of their work and lifestyle.
-They were immediately drawn to the brand’s fresh, nutrient-forward menu and overall wellness alignment while realizing a gap in the Borderland for an elevated, health-focused café experience.
+For the family, the choice to reopen the location in The Canyons at Cimarron and invest in a Toastique was simple.
+As a longtime business owner, Dr. Alcantar, who also owns and operates a private health and wellness clinic in the area, prioritizes nutrition, movement and consistent healthy habits as part of their work and lifestyle.
+She was immediately drawn to the brand’s fresh, nutrient-forward menu and overall wellness alignment while realizing a gap in the Borderland for an elevated, health-focused café experience.

-“Toastique aligns perfectly with what we already stand for: real ingredients, functional nutrition and a lifestyle brand built around better habits,” said John Paniagua.
+“Toastique aligns perfectly with what I already stand for: real ingredients, functional nutrition and a lifestyle brand built around better habits; I don’t want to put anything out there that doesn’t represent who I am,” said Laura Alcantar.
 “The store’s location provides the perfect setting for an uplifting, high-energy environment complete with stunning mountain views that matches the feel of the brand and the experience we want guests to have.”

 In addition to the grand re-opening day festivities, customers at Toastique – El Paso can take advantage of special offers including: